zhkuskov/VK-authorization-CakePHP/readme.md

 ;
 ```

-add link /users/auth_vk/ in your app
+Add link /users/auth_vk/ in your app.